 - mtail for extracting metrics from log files based on regular expressions.

-- Prometheus wasn’t be introduced step by step by using one of the bridging exporters.
+- Prometheus can be introduced step by step by using one of the bridging exporters.
 Here’s an example for Graphite.

 - More official and unofficial exporters can be found here.